 Online tools like Transferology can help give you an idea.
 This nation-wide network lets you explore college transfer options.
 Always work with an advisor at LCCC or your future destination for full academic planning.

 How to Get Started

-Admission, registration, financial aid, and payment for courses/programs offered at Lorain County Community College through the University Partnership differ with each institution.
+Admission, registration, financial aid and payment for courses/programs offered at Lorain County Community College through the University Partnership differ with each institution.
 Students interested in a specific program should schedule an appointment to meet with the advisor for the program.
-Current University Partnership advisor schedules.

-Check the UPComing Events link for the schedule of Information Sessions regarding new and current programs.
+Check the UPComing Events list for the schedule of Information Sessions regarding new and current programs.

 Students are urged to complete the proper paperwork and apply for financial aid completing the Free Application for Federal Student Aid (FAFSA form) well in advance to starting classes.
 Contact the university that you plan to attend if you need assistance with your financial aid application.
 If you plan to take Lorain County Community College and partner university courses you will need to complete a consortium agreement.
 Check with your partner university for your consortium agreement.

 Partner universities offer on-line registration, please contact your University Partnership advisor if you have questions.

 Tuition and Fees

 Tuition and fees will be assessed by the institutions in which students are enrolled, not by Lorain County Community College.
 Current Tuition rates are listed on this web site, but students should contact the university for current tuition and fees.
 Complete information about payment and refund policies is available from the partnership representatives.